What is the correct JSON content type?

 Jun 4 at 3:59

-IANA has registered the official MIME Type for JSON as application/json.
+IANA has registered the official MIME Type for JSON as application/json

 application/json

-When asked about why not text/json, Crockford seems to have said JSON is not really JavaScript nor text and also IANA was more likely to hand out application/* than text/*.
+, Crockford seems to have said JSON is not really JavaScript nor text and also IANA was more likely to hand out application/*

 text/json